|Iter Vehemens ad Necem|

 |Official site of Iter Vehemens ad Necem|

-Iter Vehemens ad Necem (meaning violent way to death; better known as IVAN) is a graphical roguelike game by Finnish developers which mixes addictive gameplay with brilliant humor and a lot of violence.
-Graphics and easy interface make it a good game for beginners, but completing the game is very hard due to unpredictable and dangerous situations that the game throws at the player.
+Iter Vehemens ad Necem (meaning "Violent Road to Death", but better known as IVAN) is a graphical roguelike game by Finnish developers which mixes addictive gameplay with brilliant humor and a lot of violence and gore.
+Graphics and easy interface make it a good game for beginners, but completing the game is very hard due to the unpredictable and dangerous situations that the game throws at the player.

-Limbs are replaceable but if hit points in your head, chest or groin reach zero you are dead.
+Note that if hit points in your head, chest or groin reach zero, you are dead.

-Each item is defined to be composed of one or two materials.
-Pine spear with iron tip, steel mace with fir handle or copper short sword with bronze hilt are all possible combinations.
-Double material property is also used to code many containers.
-Can of pepsi is a can with second substance set to pepsi.
+Each item is defined as composed from one or two materials.
+Pine spear with iron tip, steel mace with fir handle, or copper short sword with bronze hilt are all possible combinations.
+Similarly, a can of pepsi is an iron can with the second material set to pepsi.

 One very interesting and valuable item is Scroll of Change Material.
-It is so useful developers made wishing engine recognize "SoCM" as a valid phrase.
-As name suggest this magical trinket is able to turn material an item is made of to something else.
-There is intelligence stat requirement to make this feature balanced.
+It is so useful the developers made wishing engine recognize "SoCM" as a valid phrase.
+As the name suggest, this magical trinket is able to turn material an item is made of to something else.
+There is an intelligence stat requirement to make this feature balanced.

-IVAN features fifteen gods of varying alignments.
+IVAN features fifteen gods of varying alignments (from extremely lawful to extremely chaotic).
 Player character may establish relationship with any deity.
 Unlike most other roguelike games it is possible to pray regardless of alignment.
 However, to do so one must first know correct rituals.
-Those can be learned by reading a special book or by visiting dedicated altar.
+Those can be learned by reading a holy book or by visiting dedicated altar.

-Offering sacrifices increases relationship.
+Offering sacrifices increases relationship with gods.
 There exist certain items and substances which raise standing with given deity more than others.